-The best body scrub
+Best body scrub

 Which body scrub is best?

 Dealing with dry, itchy skin is never fun, but it can be particularly frustrating when even the richest body cream can’t help.
-This usually means your skin needs some serious exfoliation, and body scrub is up to the task.
+This usually means your skin needs serious exfoliation, and body scrub is up to the task.
 It removes the top layer of dead cells to reveal fresh, smooth skin underneath that can absorb moisture more easily.

 A good scrub doesn’t just exfoliate — it can also hydrate the skin and even treat acne, depending on the formula you choose.

-Having trouble choosing the right scrub?
-Check out our buying guide for all the tips you need to find the best body scrub for your shower.
-We’ve also included several specific product recommendations, such as our top choice from Caudalie, which works for all skin types and contains all-natural ingredients like grapeseeds.
+The best is the M3 Naturals Himalayan Scrub, outstanding at both exfoliating and moisturizing.

-Considerations when choosing a body scrub
+What to know before you buy a body scrub

 Scrub type

-You can choose from three main types of body scrubs, which use different abrasive materials to exfoliate the skin.
+You can choose from four main types of body scrubs, which use different abrasive materials to exfoliate the skin.

-Sugar body scrubs are suitable for nearly any skin type.
-They’re not as abrasive as other scrubs, so they aren’t as likely to irritate the skin.
+- Sugar scrubs are suitable for nearly any skin type.
+They’re less abrasive than other scrubs, so they aren’t as likely to irritate the skin.
 Sugar also contains natural glycolic acid, which works as a chemical exfoliant to help get rid of even more dead skin.

-Salt body scrubs work well for dehydrated, rough skin because they feature sea salt, which has larger particles for more intense exfoliation.
-This makes salt scrub a poor choice for sensitive skin because it can cause irritation.
+- Salt scrubs work well for dehydrated, rough skin because they feature sea salt, which has larger particles for more intense exfoliation.
+This makes salt scrub a poor choice for sensitive skin, because it can cause irritation.
 Though salt scrubs are thought to help draw impurities out of the skin, they can also have a drying effect.

-Coffee body scrubs contain coffee grounds to exfoliate the skin.
-They aren’t as abrasive as sugar or salt, so they’re a good option if you want a gentle formula.
+- Coffee scrubs contain coffee grounds to exfoliate the skin.
+They’re less abrasive than sugar or salt, so they’re good if you want a gentle formula.
 They contain caffeine and antioxidants for other benefits.
-Caffeine helps tighten the skin to reduce the appearance of cellulite, while antioxidants can counter free radical damage for younger-looking skin.
+Caffeine helps tighten the skin to reduce the appearance of cellulite, while antioxidants can counter free-radical damage for younger-looking skin.

+- Nut shell scrubs are made with crushed shells from various types of nuts, such as walnuts, almonds and macadamia nuts.
+Although they are exfoliating, they’re typically less abrasive than sugar or salt scrubs, so nut shell scrubs are usually a good choice for delicate skin.

 Ingredients

-Besides the abrasive material it contains, a body scrub features other ingredients that make up its base.
+Besides its abrasive materia, other ingredients make up a body scrub’s base.
 Here are some common ones:

 - Coconut oil works as an intensive moisturizer, helping a scrub soften and hydrate the skin.